materiahq/materia-mailjet/README.md

-# Materia - Addon Boilerplate
+# Materia - Addon Mailjet

-Starter kit to create a Materia Addon.
+Send emails in your materia applications with your mailjet account.
+This addon uses node-mailjet under the hood.

+## Prerequisites

+You need a Mailjet account to use this addon.

 ## Features

-- Minimal server
-- Default addon view (Angular 6 + Angular Material)
-- **Custom setup dialog**
-- Build system (@angular/cli + ng-packagr + TypeScript + Sass)
+- Send simple emails or templates
+- Statistics for your Mailjet ApiKey
+- Manage your Mailjet contacts

 ## Installation from NPM

-In your Materia application, run `yarn add @materia/addon-boilerplate`
+In your Materia application, run `yarn add @materia/mailjet`

 Restart Materia Designer